 Person(s) acting with the Company’s authority can sign legally binding documents without a common seal.
 Let the party know that you will arrange for an authorised officer of the University to sign the document.
 See FAQ ‘Who can sign (execute) documents on behalf of ACU?’ for more detail.

 It is important that we have a clear understanding of what you need to be able to provide you with the correct advice.
-By completing an OGC Briefing Sheet and providing copies of all relevant documentation, you will help us to allocate your matter to a lawyer with the right kind of experience and to respond to your inquiry promptly.
+By completing an OGC Instruction Sheet and providing copies of all relevant documentation, you will help us to allocate your matter to a lawyer with the right kind of experience and to respond to your inquiry promptly.

-Completion of an OGC Briefing Sheet helps us to prioritise the large number of requests for legal services that we receive.
+Completion of an OGC Instruction Sheet helps us to prioritise the large number of requests for legal services that we receive.
 It also helps our lawyers to comply with their professional requirements regarding client records.

 No. We receive a large number of requests for legal services, so it is important to contact us as soon as possible and provide us with as much information as possible.
 By doing so, we may be able to give your matter priority over other matters that are referred to us at a later date.
 We can also let you know if you need to provide us with additional documents or take other steps to progress your matter.
 Please try to avoid referring matters to us at the last minute, as this affects our ability to manage a high volume of urgent matters.